 Managing the Leicester City side that Man City beat at Wembley in 1969 was another ex-Hammer, Frank O'Farrell.
 John Bond also managed a losing FA Cup Final team when his Man City team lost to Tottenham in the replay of 1981.

-Big Mal, however, was just one of a very long list of former Hammers who went on to enjoy a successful career as a manager or coach in their own right.
-John Cartwright was another very talented coach with a good reputation and bright ideas.
+Big Mal was just one of a very long list of former Hammers who went on to enjoy a successful career as a manager or coach in their own right.
+Former Arsenal No.2 and England Under-21 chief John Cartwright was another very talented coach with a good reputation and bright ideas.

-For the purposes of this feature we have compiled a list that includes all former West Ham first team players who have gone on to manage a Football League or Premier League club, either in England or Scotland (we shouldn't forget the difficult job Kenny Brown junior had to do at cash-strapped League of Wales club, Barry Town, the other year).
+For the purposes of this feature we have compiled a list that includes all former West Ham first team players who have gone on to manage a Football League or Premier League club, either in England or Scotland (not forgetting the difficult job Kenny Brown junior did at cash-strapped League of Wales club, Barry Town).

 Numerous others, not listed here, have had spells as managers/coaches at reserve and youth team level, while we have also not included those who have managed or coached overseas.
 Johnny Byrne, for example, distinguished himself at Durban City and Hellenic in South Africa, while Phil Woosnam, Frank O'Farrell, Clyde Best, Bobby Howe, Graham Paddon, Trevor Morley and Jack Burkett are also among a line of ex-Hammers who have made their mark in management and coaching outside the UK.

-Many more column inches could be filled listing those who have managed at non-league level, notably headed today by Alan Devonshire whose Hampton and Richmond team were Ryman Premier League champions in 2007.
-Julian Dicks became the latest to join the non-league ranks when he was appointed manager of Grays Athletic, of the Blue Square Conference, in September 2009.
+Many more column inches could be filled listing those who have managed at non-league level, notably Alan Devonshire who led Hampton and Richmond to the Ryman Premier League championship in 2007 before taking Braintree Town into the Conference Premier for the first time in their history in 2011.
 Eddie Presland managed a succession of clubs outside the Football League.

-We must also acknowledge the excellent work that Sir Trevor Brooking did, and on occasions Ronnie Boyce, in their roles as caretaker managers at Upton Park.
+We must also acknowledge the excellent work that Sir Trevor Brooking did, and on occasions Ronnie Boyce, in their brief spells as caretaker managers at Upton Park.

-Although we have not included a list of assistant managers, two who should have be mentioned are David Cross, who did a fine job with Iain Dowie when they were together at Oldham Athletic, and Steve Walford, who carved an impressive reputation for himself as Martin O'Neill's No.2 at Leicester City, Celtic and now Aston Villa.
+Although we have not included a list of assistant managers, two who should have be mentioned are David Cross, who did a fine job with Iain Dowie when they were together at Oldham Athletic, and Steve Walford, who has carved an impressive reputation for himself as Martin O'Neill's dependable No.2 at Leicester City, Celtic, Aston Villa and now Sunderland.

 Talk to most ex-Hammers who are in management today and they will readily admit that many of the coaching sessions they put on for their players now were originally learned from their previous West Ham managers, Greenwood and Lyall.